martinsletsjoe/NarvikTur/README.md

 ## Description

-Image carousel of some pictures i had from a skiing trip
+Image carousel of some pictures i had from a skiing trip with friends.
+Uses local database to fetch the pictures.

 ## Tech
 Backend